4amstars/4amstars/README.md

 zig build-exe keygen.zig -O ReleaseSafe -dynamic

-No where near as safe as rust, but zig is actually interesting.
+No where near as safe as rust, but zig is very interesting.

-Maybe one day Ai will poop out a cross in rust and zig and make the best lang ever !
+Maybe one day Ai will poop out a cross of rust and zig to make the best lang ever !